UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 Tiled Macrostrat output, API-available in vector-based tile format has gained agreement from MTRI (TA4) and SRI (TA3) that it has the requisite structure and properties to be used as a base for CMA workflows.
 We will continue to refine this output and provide it to TA3.
-We will work on
+We will work on:

 - improving the structure of tileserver output to better support querying by TA3 (ex., adding ability to filter by lithology).